bcornelusse/ELEC0447-analysis-power-systems/README.md

 This is an introductory course on power systems analysis given at Master's level at ULiège.

+In 2020-2021, the course is scheduled on Mondays from 8:30AM to 12:30AM in room R.7, building B28.

+*The first lecture (September 14) will start at 10:15 AM*

+We will use eCampus for notifications, homeworks submissions, questions, etc.

 Prerequisites:
  - Notions of electrical circuits analysis (https://github.com/bcornelusse/livre_circuits_electriques_ELEC0053/)
  - Notions of (complex) calculus